Use Our Free Compensation calculator And Get An Estimate in seconds

 It has a simple interface that takes you through a step-by-step form.
 And the answers it provides are quick and easily understood.

 However, if you’d like some help using our free payout calculator tool, why not get in touch?

 We can go through the process with you over the phone, or we can do it on your behalf.

 For some people, this approach is more desirable.
 We can learn more about your case and provide more specific advice.

 And if we can see that you have a valid claim, we can connect you with our panel of personal injury solicitors who can get to work on your case right away.

 How Does Our Compensation Calculator Work?

-We’ve used the latest edition (19th) of the Judicial College guidelines to help create our compensation calculator.
-This publication details awards made by the courts for all different kinds of injuries, from burns to a broken wrist.
+We’ve used the latest edition (16th) of the Judicial College guidelines to help create our compensation calculator.

 Car Accident Compensation Calculator